-

 Robert Aubry Davis explores the sources and mainstreams of European music for the thousand years before the birth of Bach.
 Enjoy an encore broadcast Mondays at noon.

 Each week Bill explores a different theme in classical music with illuminating commentary and musical examples, over the course of time sampling from all genres and eras of classical music.
-This week: "Mozart at his Zenith."
+This week: "Homage" - Bill surveys some of the music written as a heartfelt tribute to others in this exploration of the composers and the subject of their works.

 The Piano Matters - Wednesdays at 3 PM and Sundays at noon (And catch up with past webcasts anytime)